What exactly is medical malpractice?

-Medical Professional Liability Insurance, also known as medical malpractice insurance (or medmal insurance) provides coverage to physicians, surgeons, and other healthcare professionals for liability arising from a medical malpractice claim.
-In simple terms, it protects healthcare providers against claims filed by patients or their families who sue them, alleging harm by their medical negligence or harmful treatment.
+Medical Professional Liability Insurance, also known as medical malpractice insurance (or medmal insurance) provides coverage to physicians, surgeons, and other healthcare professionals for the liability that arises from a medical malpractice claim.
+In simple terms, it protects doctors and healthcare providers against claims filed by patients or their families who sue them, alleging harm by their negligent or harmful treatment.

-If, for example, an OB/GYN is being accused of a medical error, another OB/GYN or specialist in the given field may testify to show that the doctor failed to do something that he should have done or did something that he should not have done.
+If, for example, a Radiologist’s actions are being questioned, another Radiologist or specialist in the given field may testify to show that the doctor failed to do something that he should have done or did something that he should not have done.

 A plaintiff alleging medical malpractice must prove the following:

 - A duty of care was owed by the healthcare provider to the patient